DevExpress-Examples/maui-data-form/CS/EditFormExample/Readme.md

 # DataFormView for .NET MAUI - Edit a Contact’s Data

-This example demonstrates how to use [DataForm](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataForm.DataFormView) to implement a contact data's edit form.
+This example demonstrates how to use a [DataFormView](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataForm.DataFormView) to implement a contact edit form.

 <img src="https://user-images.githubusercontent.com/12169834/228216536-48240713-be2f-45e7-9dda-dbf843682500.png" width="30%"/>